basitqayoom/learn-git-github/README.md

 git log --pretty = format:"%h %an" :logs the commit in desired format as %h means abbrivated hash and an means author name

 git commit -amend: if you forget the to make changes, you write this command and editor opens you override the previous commit by replaceing with new one.

+git reset HEAD <filename>: if the file is staged, it unstages that file and put into untracked list (hence modified list)